-- Additional revenue expenditure (£172k per year) being available to increase capacity to deliver some of the solutions, e.g. bringing empty homes back into use or understanding rural housing needs better. - It would appear there is more than enough scope to deliver the number of social lettings, empty homes and buying existing homes.
+- Additional revenue expenditure (£172k per year) being available to increase capacity to deliver some of the solutions, e.g. bringing empty homes back into use or understanding rural housing needs better. - There is more than enough scope to deliver the number of social lettings, empty homes and buying the existing private sector home identified.